fcavallarin/wirebrowser/README.md

 **UI Notes**
 - Many panels offer a **scope selector** (Global / Specific Tab ID) for quick changes.

----

-## ❓ Why Wirebrowser?

-Powerful tools like Chrome DevTools, Burp Suite, and Postman solve specific parts of a workflow — but they run in isolation.
-You inspect HTTP with one tool, debug memory in another, and trigger tests or automations with yet another one.
-This fragmentation makes real-world debugging slow, repetitive, and error-prone.

-**Wirebrowser unifies these workflows** and extends them with distinctive capabilities like:

-- 🔎 **Full-text Heap Snapshot search with regex** — find objects by value, even in deep or unreachable memory.
-- 🌐 **Intercept, modify, and replay requests/responses** — like Burp, but  browser-native.
-- 🛠️ **API editing in JSON, RAW, or cURL formats** — without leaving the tool.
-- ⚡ **Built-in scripting and CDP hooks** — ideal for automation, fuzzing, or browser testing flows.
-- 🧰 **One environment for network, memory, and automation tasks** — no context switching.
-- 🔁 **Replay UI changes by modifying responses** — test edge cases directly in the browser.
-- ⚙️ **Script-friendly architecture**, exposing structured JSON data and CDP hooks.

-Wirebrowser accelerates the everyday workflows of developers, QA engineers, security researchers, and pentesters — especially where other tools fall short or require manual glue code.

----

-## 🚫 What Wirebrowser is not

-Wirebrowser is not a full replacement for tools like Burp Suite, Postman, or Chrome DevTools:

-- ❌ It is **not** a complete web proxy with active scanning modules (yet).
-- ❌ It is **not** a front-end debugger with DOM inspector, CSS tools, or breakpoints.
-- ❌ It is **not** a Postman competitor with public APIs, cloud workspaces, or auth flows.

-Instead, Wirebrowser focuses on **unifying the 20% of features that solve 80% of debugging and investigation workflows** — and enhancing them with memory analysis, automation, and CDP-powered capabilities you won’t find in any single tool today.

-The goal is not to replace those tools — but to make their most useful capabilities more seamless, scriptable, and powerful in one place.

----

 ## 🛠 Tech Stack